kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/apps-tools-services/index.md

 I also use [Google Photos](https://photos.google.com/) to backup all my photos from the mobile devices and have them also in the browser.
 Also as the space is free I save everything image into Google Photos, not just photos.

-### Apple Podcasts 📱 🖥

-[Apple Podcasts](https://apps.apple.com/app/apple-podcasts/id525463029) is my default app for Podcasts.
-There are better apps available, but this app syncs across all of my devices.
-I don’t listen very often to Podcasts, mostly just during doing chores.

 ### QuickTime Player 🖥

 [QuickTime](https://support.apple.com/downloads/quicktime) is a nice player and it’s the default on a Mac.
 Not much more to say.
 I also quickly record screencasts with it.
 It’s quicker and easier than recording with apps like _ScreenFlow_.